SYSUPDATE.D(5) sysupdate.d SYSUPDATE.D(5)

 files/directories/partitions are renamed to their final names as

-transfer file names dictate.
-This step is not atomic, however it
+.transfer transfer file names dictate.
+This step is not atomic,

-is guaranteed to be executed strictly in order with suitable disk
+however it is guaranteed to be executed strictly in order with

-generally a good idea to order the resources via the transfer
+Thus it is generally a good idea to order the resources via the

-configuration file names so that the entry point is written last,
+transfer configuration file names so that the entry point is

-ensuring that any abnormal termination does not leave an entry
+written last, ensuring that any abnormal termination does not

-point around whose backing is not established yet.
-In the example
+leave an entry point around whose backing is not established yet.

-above it would hence make sense to establish the EFI kernel image
+In the example above it would hence make sense to establish the

-last and thus give its transfer configuration file the
+EFI kernel image last and thus give its transfer configuration

 See below for an extended, more specific example based on the